Go on the fishing trip of your lifetime.

 Wahoo can be found throughout the world’s oceans where the climate is tropical or subtropical with warm water temperatures.
 Their growth rate can be quite rapid and they are one of the fastest fish in the sea.
 Bigger wahoo can be solitary fish, but they also move in groups formed by 2 or 3 fish to as many as 100 fish.
 These big groups of wahoo are known by some anglers as “wolf packs”.

-Wahoo has an elongated body with a very broad tail and is covered with small, scarcely visible scales.
-The back is an iridescent blue while the sides are silvery with a pattern of irregular vertical blue bars.
-The mouth has razor-sharp teeth and creates somewhat of a scissor action.
+Wahoo have an elongated body with a very broad tail and are covered with small, scarcely visible scales.
+The back are an iridescent blue while the sides are silvery with a pattern of irregular vertical blue bars.
+The mouth have razor-sharp teeth and creates somewhat of a scissor action.
 It can move both top and bottom jaws to either open wide when feeding or close to form a streamlined point for great speed.
 The wahoo’s speed is incredible – they can travel up to 76 km/h!

 Wahoo fishing is an incredible experience!